 We also provide customized reports to clients upon request.
 These reports can include corporate governance metrics, as well as information on the effort undertaken by QMA to engage in dialogue with selected companies, among other data.

-Our current proxy voting overview along with our proxy voting results are available in the Stewardship & Governance section of our website: qma.com/stewardship-and-governance.
+Our Proxy Voting Overview and proxy voting results are publicly available in the Stewardship & Governance section of our website: www.qma.com.

 To contribute positively to the sustainable growth of investee companies, institutional investors should have in-depth knowledge of the investee companies and their business environment and skills and resources needed to appropriately engage with the companies and make proper judgments in fulfilling their stewardship activities.